Colin Kaepernick: Timeline of a gesture and its echoes

 Colin Kaepernick was a second-round draft pick in 2011.
-The next year lhe ed the San Francisco 49ers to the Super Bowl.
+The next year he led the San Francisco 49ers to the Super Bowl.
 By 2016, he had begun kneeling on the sideline at games during the national anthem to protest social injustice and police brutality.

 Soon after, he was gone from the NFL, and he has not played since.
 Here’s a timeline of Kaepernick’s pro football and post-NFL days since he first kneeled during “The Star-Spangled Banner.”